A Neural Network Approach for Stochastic Optimal Control: Neural Network Approach

 \subsection{Implementation}

 We implement and test our proposed approach in two software environments.

 To obtain a direct comparison with~\cite{raissi2018forward} we modify the FBSNN code accompanying the paper.
 To this end, we created a publicly available fork at \url{https://github.com/EmoryMLIP/FBSNNs}.
-Our main modifications are adding the control objective in the training loss and also adding the proposed drift to the forward dynamics.
-The experiments carried out here use a standard MLP as the neural network without the quadratic term added in~\cref{eq:NNArchitecture}.
+Our two main modifications are adding the proposed drift to the forward dynamics and adding the control objective in the training loss.
+Other parameters, including the choice of neural network model, are kept unchanged.

-In order to further simplify the experimentation, we also implement our own PyTorch code available at \url{https://github.com/EmoryMLIP/NeuralHJB}.
-Our implementation contains all loss terms in \cref{eq:full-opt}.
+In order to further simplify the experimentation, we also implement our own PyTorch code available at \url{https://github.com/EmoryMLIP/NeuralSOC}.
+Our implementation contains all loss terms in \cref{eq:full_opt}.
 We implement both sampling techniques: pure random walk and the proposed one informed by PMP.
 This facilitates comparisons of our approach with other available methods and simplifies developing new examples.

 We tested most of our examples using either Intel Xeon E5-4627 CPU or Nvidia P100 GPU.